daos-stack/daos/docs/QSG/setup_suse.md

 1. Copy the modified server yaml file to all the server nodes at `/etc/daos/daos_server.yml`.

 1. Create an agent configuration file by modifying the default `/etc/daos/daos_agent.yml` file on the client nodes.
 The following is an example daos_agent.yml.
 Copy the modified agent yaml file to all the client nodes at `/etc/daos/daos_agent.yml`.
-More details on configuring the daos_agent.yml file are available at [Agent configuration file details](https://wiki.hpdd.intel.com/display/DAOS/Agent+configuration+file+details)

 		name: daos_server
 		access_points: ['node-4']